-Electronic shift on the fly (ESOF) 4x4 system (if equipped)
+Electronic Shift On the Fly (ESOF) 4x4 system (if equipped)

 If equipped with the electronic shift 4WD System, and the instrument panel control is moved to 4X4 LOW (4WD Low) while the vehicle is moving above 3 mph (5 km/h), the system will not engage and no damage will occur to the 4WD system.
 Before 4X4 LOW (4WD Low) can be engaged, the vehicle speed must be below 3 mph (5 km/h) with the brake pedal depressed and the transmission in N (Neutral).
 This vehicle is equipped with a non-synchronous low range gearset which will not allow the transfer case to shift into 4X4 LOW (4WD Low) if vehicle speed is above 3 mph (5 km/h).
-It is recommended that a shift to 4X4 LOW (4WD Low) is performed while the vehicle speed is below 3 mph (5 km/h).
+It is recommended that a shift to 4X4 LOW (4WD Low) is performed while the vehicle is moving at a speed below 3 mph (5 km/h).